Galatea Chronicles

 Can Vampires Be Good?

 Sympathetic or “good” vampires are characters who, despite being vampires, try to do the right thing.
-They often struggle with their darker urges, like drinking human blood, and feel guilty about their past actions.
-Instead of being villains, these vampires are more complex and relatable, often taking on the role of heroes or protectors.
+As expected – they often struggle with their darker urges, like drinking human blood, and feel guilty about their past actions.
+Instead of being villains, these vampires are more complex and relatable, often taking on the role of heroes.

 Moral Struggle